 - Outdoor Unit Sound Barriers (Fence like stuff)

 This gray compressor blanket is a universal fitting noise suppressor.
-It’s available on Amazons website and has simple Velcro attachment to itself after wrapping around the compressor.
-Read on to find out more about these noise suppressing ideas.
+It’s available on Amazon’s website.
+You can check out its current price and availability here (ad).
+This compressor blanket has a simple Velcro attachment to itself after wrapping the blanket around the compressor.

-This is a discussion about whole house air to air systems with duct work, not the new mini split or ductless heat pumps that actually are so quite you have to look at the fan sometimes to see if it’s on.
+This is a discussion about whole-house air-to-air systems with ductwork, not the new mini split or ductless heat pumps that actually are so quiet you have to look at the fan sometimes to see if it’s on.

-If you want to learn a bit about ductless mini splits, I wrote an article covering there application.
+If you want to learn a bit about ductless mini splits, I wrote an article covering their application.
 You can read it here.

 Consider first what a decibel actually is.
 Not the gradual scale you may have supposed.

-The weakness of these ratings in regards to heat pumps comes into play when you consider that there is no governing body that has a set of rules to measure decibels for all the different brands.
+The weakness of these ratings regarding heat pumps comes into play when you consider that there is no governing body with a set of rules to measure decibels for all the different brands.

-I just watched a video of a supplier for a popular brand name piece of equipment, holding a sound meter near a heat pump to measure it’s decibels.
-In the demonstration he said that he was holding the meter about three feet away from the running machine.
+I just watched a video of a supplier for a popular brand-name piece of equipment holding a sound meter near a heat pump to measure its decibels.
+In the demonstration, he said he was holding the meter about three feet from the running machine.

 One test at 3 feet and now one at 100 feet.
 How far away from the machine do those who test their equipment hold their sound meter?